-The risk of premature birth in subsequent pregnancies may increase, if the mucosa, uterus, or cervix has been weakened by an injury incurred by the abortion implements (cervical insufficiency).
+The risk of premature birth in subsequent pregnancies (cervical insufficiency) may increase, if the mucosa, uterus, or cervix has been weakened by an injury incurred by the abortion instruments.

 D&Cs are less common because of the higher rate of complications.
 However, they are usually necessary when vacuum aspiration has failed to remove all tissue remnants.
-For more informations on D&Ss, go to D&C Abortion (Dilation and Curettage).
+For more informations on dilation and curettage abortions, go to D&C Abortion (Dilation and Curettage).

 - An injury to the uterine wall can cause scar tissue to develop (Asherman syndrome), increasing the risk of future miscarriages.

-In rare cases, abortion may result in infertility.
+In rare cases, abortion by D&C may lead to severe complications, which can result in infertility.
 This can happen if the uterine wall was thinned to such an extent that the implantation of a fertilized egg is no longer possible.

 Barring all complications and long-term side effects, abortions usually leave no physical trace.